kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 For more infos, have a look at the MATLAB [documentation](https://mathworks.com/help/matlab/call-mex-files-1.html) for mex files.

 ### 2. CMake (advanced approach)
-A [CMakeLists.txt](src/CMakeLists.txt) file is included in the package (tested with MSVC and GCC on Windows).
+A [CMakeLists.txt](src/CMakeLists.txt) file is included in the package (tested with MSVC and GCC on Windows). *eigen* is expected to be in */src/3rdParty/eigen3*, but you can change the path manually by changing *EIGEN_SRC_DIR*.
 If you choose CMake for compilation over the Matlab function, I assume no further instructions are needed here.

 ## Run example Z-spectrum simulation
 This package includes an example [file](../seq-generation/WriteExamplePulseqSBBZSpectrum.m) to generate .seq files for a APTw Z-spectrum simulation.
 You can find that in the subfolder [../seq-generation](../seq-generation).
 Feel free to play around with various parameters to generate different saturation schemes.
 You can find more info in the subfolder [Readme](../seq-generation/Readme.md).